Primary Key Points

 3. Whole Grains

 Whole grains are like the MVPs of the carb world.
 They're packed with fiber and nondigestible carbs like beta-glucan, which your body can't fully break down in the small intestine.
-But that's good because these carbs make their way to the large intestine, where they promote gut bacteria, like Bifidobacteria, lactobacilli, and Bacteroidetes.
+But that's good because these carbs reach the large intestine, where they promote gut bacteria, like Bifidobacteria, lactobacilli, and Bacteroidetes.
 These are the good guys that you want hanging out in your gut.
 [21]

 Stress, Sleep, and Gut Health: A Complex Interplay